If you’ve noticed life as a consumer has changed over the past decade, the transformation can be traced to one word: convenience.

 Online bookstores can integrate with the institution’s SIS and LMS, creating a seamless connection between registering for classes, viewing the required and optional course materials, and easily obtaining them.
 With eBooks or other digital materials, an online bookstore can also offer a central eLibrary to host all of the digital content in one centralized location.
 By keeping students to just one platform, the entire process is more convenient, more familiar, and more likely to end in the student getting the right course materials.

-Online bookstores offer another bonus that leads students to purchase from their university.
+Managed online bookstores offer another bonus that creates convenience for students and brings revenue back to the university.
 Through integrations with university financial aid platforms, it’s easy to choose course materials and pay for them with the funds in their financial aid account, something which is impossible to do with an online retailer.

 Students who purchase through an online bookstore have another unique benefit.
 When ordering course materials, they can be offered a guaranteed buyback price, reimbursement they receive when they return their books at the end of the term.
 This easy process takes the hassle out of selling textbooks—both for students and for staff who don’t have to run a buyback program.

-Why Online Bookstores Offer Convenience for University Administrators
+Why Managed Online Bookstores Offer Convenience for School Administrators

-While tackling the inconveniences of choosing and obtaining course materials may most obviously affect faculty and students, implementing an online bookstore ultimately creates convenience for administrators, too.
+While tackling the inconveniences of choosing and obtaining course materials may most obviously affect faculty and students, implementing a partner-led online bookstore ultimately creates convenience for administrators, too.

 Campus bookstores have offered challenges.
 From sluggish sales to hiring and managing staff, administrators are also inconvenienced by fulfillment, licensing, distribution, and customer support, requiring hours of meetings and committees.